The History of Choir Robes,

 Choir robes with possibilities for formal wear can be traced back to ancient Greece.
 There is evidence of the Greek Chorus being performed frequently by that time, as they appear on a piece of earthenware from circa 425 BC.
 Members of a Greek choir are depicted singing and playing instruments on this piece of ancient earthenware.

 As the Judeo-Christian faith and culture spread, it became customary to distinguish priests from lay people by requiring them to wear special gowns and vestments.
-High priests in pre-Christian Jewish law were required to dress in clerical garb and regalia.
+Clerical garb and regalia were required for every high priest in pre-Christian Jewish law.
 However, early Christians tried to prohibit priests from wearing robes.

 Choir Robes in Christianity